What will the food be like?

 These are just a couple of examples of what's on the menu.
 Kathmandu is well-known for its diversity of food options, and the hotels and restaurants here serve up everything from traditional Nepali and Newari food to Tibetan, Indian, and other dishes from around the world.

-Yoga Nepal only chooses hotels and restaurants where the kitchen staff maintains the highest standard for health and hygiene.
-All fruits and vegetables are cleaned in purified water prior to preparation.
+Yoga Nepal chooses hotels and restaurants where the kitchen staff maintains a high standard for health and hygiene.

 How many participants are you accepting?

 Yoga Nepal is accepting a minimum of 12 and a maximum of 17 participants for each trip.
 SPACE IS EXTREMELY LIMITED, and that means you get plenty of individualized attention from your instructors during daily yoga sessions.
 The smaller numbers also allow us to get to know each other well and share our experiences in a fun and supportive environment.